samizdatco/ms2-2019/students/mio/references.md

 QP353.4.M33A272016

-This book focuses on a singular figure, Warren S. McCullocks:
+This book focuses on a singular figure, Warren S. McCullocks: a transdisciplinary scientist who adopted many identities in search of a 'the mind'.
+Though ultimately known for his contributions in cybernetics, he was a philosopher, neurophysiologist, neuropsychiatrist, engineer, etc. He was in search of the answer to this question--"What is a number, that a man may know it, and a man, that he may know a number?"
+The author writes a scientific biography of his life, using his character to paint the scenery of the American scientific mind in the 1900s.

 ### Subjects
 LCC